greenelab/simulate-expression-compendia/README.md

 **Assumptions:**
 1. There is linear technical noise between different experiments where the noise is normally distributed
 2. All experiments have the same number of samples
-3. The total number of samples in the compendium is fixed and each experiment has the same number of samples.
+3. The total number of samples in the compendium is fixed and each experiment has the same number of samples (i.e. the number of samples in each experiment is equal to the total number of samples in the compendium divided by the number of experiments).
 In order to test for the effect of the number of experiments we held sample size fixed.
 4. In order to generate new data we sample from latent space that represents an entire Pseudomonas compendium, and therefore represents a generic Pseudomonas expression signal

 **Conclusions:**